-Large-Scale Optimization for Partial Differential Equation Models Students: Gregory Itle (Ph.D. student started Fall, 1998) Cong Xu (Ph.D. student started Fall, 2000)
+Large-Scale Optimization for Partial Differential Equation Models Student: Gregory Itle (Ph.D. student started Fall, 1998)

 Gregory Itle is extending tailored rSQP concepts into the area of optimization of systems described by partial differential equations.
 Working with researchers at Sandia National Lab and with Prof. Omar Ghattas and his group, he is applying NLP strategies to finite element models for fluid flow, heat and mass transport and reaction in distributed domains.
 In particular, he has recently developed a prototype interface of the FORTRAN version of rSQP with MP SALSA, a large-scale partial differential equation solver.
 This was demonstrated on the optimization of a natural convection system.
 Currently, he is streamlining the rSQP FORTRAN code to adapt it to larger NLP problems.
 For this topic Greg is also looking at constraint aggregation strategies that allow much less overhead to constraint activity and also allow conventional QP solvers to be used even if there are millions of bound constraints.
 Greg is spending the summers at Sandia to implement and test these ideas.